fetchai/docs-archived/docs/etch-language/data-loaders.md

-A `DataLoader` loads two `Tensor` data nodes to form a set of `TrainingPair` data point objects for machine learning operations.

-A `DataLoader` is used in conjunction with an `Optimiser`.
+A `DataLoader` is an object used by an `Optimiser` for loading data into a `Graph`.
+Usually this data is a pair of `Tensor` types (data and label).

-Declare and initialise a `DataLoader` giving a string parameter which define the type of input data.
+Declare and initialise a `DataLoader` giving a string parameter which defines the type of input data.
 The common generic `DataLoader` takes `Tensor` objects.

 ``` c++
 function main()